Kiroro Ski Resort on the island of Hokkaido, Japan receives on average 21 metres or…

 I have already written about what awaits you when you finally get to Skoki Lodge – but first you’re going to have to get there.

 In the winter that means you need to backcountry ski or snowshoe eleven kilometres in from Temple Lodge at the Lake Louise Ski Resort, accessed via a gondola ride up and a chairlift ride down.
-The other alternative is a 24 kilometre backcountry ski in via the Pipestone River but you need to be a strong skier to attempt that.
+The other alternative is a 24 km backcountry ski in via the Pipestone River but you need to be a strong skier to attempt that.

-Skiing into Skoki Lodge is very popular – largely because the scenery is outstanding, the avalanche danger if you stick to the route is basically non-existent, and the level of difficulty is reasonable for many skiers.
+Skiing into Skoki is very popular – largely because the scenery is outstanding, the avalanche danger if you stick to the route is basically non-existent, and the level of difficulty is reasonable for many skiers.

-Skoki Lodge is most commonly accessed via Boulder and Deception Passes.
+The lodge is most commonly accessed via Boulder and Deception Passes.
 Boulder Pass is a snap, Deception Pass less so.

 The route on skis to Skoki Lodge via Boulder and Deception Passes